29 Jun, 2020

 Established as the last royal capital of the Burmese Kingdom dated 1857, Mandalay located in the upper part of the country, on the east bank of the Irrawaddy River.
 Initially, its official name was Yadanabon (“City of Gem”), then changed after Mandalay Hill.
 The city is recognized as the proof of the splendor Burmese Golden Age – the hub of cultural, traditional, and spiritual centers.

 Besides Yangon, Bagan and Inle Lake, Mandalay always in the list of city to visit in Myanmar.
 Visitors often spend 2 or 3 nights in Mandalay.
-So let see what to do in Mandalay?
-And uncover the attractions of this beautiful city.
+So let see our list of attractions in Mandalay which should be uncovered in your trip.

 Table of Contents